SOUND FOUNTAIN

 I have heard tube amplifiers constructed by hobbyists and manufacturers alike which were too heavy and placed the mechanical resonance (resonant frequency of the unit) too low and made the sound muddy to such an extent that they began to sound like solid state amplifiers.

 I myself am against too heavy housings for tube amplifiers.
-I myself am against the silicone tube rings or whatever rings are often used to suppress resonances.
+I myself am against the silicone tube rings or whatever rings are often used to suppress resonances in tubes.
 They not only dampen the resonance, but do make the sound un-tube-like and less harmonious.
 But I must emphasize that these opinions/findings are strictly my personal preferences.

 Many tube amplifiers of today sound neat but are too heavy in the lower region and specifically in the bottom.

-One of the features of good constructions is the airiness of the sound, specifically tube amplifiers and valve crossovers It is wise to seek the best construction and weight of the housing of any amplifier and especially the Luxman filter.
+One of the features of good constructions is the airiness of the sound, specifically of tube amplifiers and valve crossovers.
+It is wise to seek the best construction and weight of the housing of any amplifier and especially of the Luxman Electronic Crossover filter (Lux Kit).

-The total weight of the original Luxman is about 6 kg. which is some 13 pounds.
+The total weight of the original Luxkit a2003 is about 6 kg. which is some 13 pounds.
 Weighing the parts (transformer, circuit boards, components, capacitors, potentiometers, etc.) and subtracting this from the 6 kg. can give some indication about the weight to be chosen for the cabinet of the X-over.

 THE DESIGN

-So, you should decide on what configuration you are going to make: just add a subwoofer to existing satellites or design a real active loudspeaker system.
+So, you should decide which configuration you are going to make: just add a subwoofer to existing satellites or design a real active loudspeaker system.

 Let us start with the subwoofer.
 There are many subwoofers on the market.
 When surfing on the world wide web you will encounter many different propositions and plans to build a subwoofer yourself.
 Read these plans carefully and find out about efficiency, power handling, frequency band, linearity and size of the cabinet, and then decide what way to go.
 If you are into classical music and into jazz and the refined reproduction of analog material, I advise not to use any electronic bass boost.
 You just should strive to select a bass unit and construct the appropriate cabinet so that low frequencies will be reproduced without any artificial compensation.
 That is only if you have rather sensitive ears.
 If so, you may have heard that boosting and correcting the low frequencies (as in motional feedback systems for example) yields to a completely different (unnatural) low frequency reproduction.